Rookout/docs/docs/agent-setup.md

 curl -fs https://get.rookout.com > setup.sh
 bash setup.sh --update
 ```
-The Agent configuration will be saved during the update process.
+The ETL Agent configuration will be saved during the update process.

 ### Linux Daemon Restart

-When modifying the configuration it is important to restart the agent using one of the following options:
+When modifying the configuration it is important to restart the ETL Agent using one of the following options:

 <ul class="nav nav-tabs" id="agent-restart" role="tablist">
 <li class="nav-item">